lwt852/mangrove-loss-footprint/README.md

 Run_3: This section prepares the necessary code for visualization of the results.
 This process usually takes 1 min.

 Each part of the code should be executed one after the other to ensure proper data processing and visualization.

+The product-level analysis folder is used for more sophisticated mangrove loss footprint calculation for specific products using REX3 MRIO Tables.

+The paper is under review at Nature Communications with an In Review Option.
+Zendono DOI will be available once we have it.